Say what you want being a Jew in America today, but at least we got our freedoms. For instance, the freedom to choose where to live.

 In Czarist Russia, the location chose you.

 So, if you were Jewish, you couldn't live in a big city like Moscow or St. Petersburg.
-You were forced to stay in your shtetl or pick the Russian equivalent of Alabama or Nebraska.
+Under the Pale of Settlement, you were forced to stay in your shtetl or pick the Russian equivalent of Alabama or Nebraska.
 New Jersey seems nicer by the minute.

 So Isaac Levitan was kicked out of Moscow.
 It doesn't matter that he was one of the most influential landscape painters of the 19th century.
 He could have been Isaac Levitan, the local shoe cobbler, the result would have been the same.
 Cities were off-limits.